 What does grief feel like?

-We are all different and every person’s experience of grief is different.
-It is very common to feel shock, guilt, anger, relief, despair and many other different emotions.
+Every person’s experience of grief is different.
+It is very common to feel shock, guilt, anger, relief, despair and many other emotions.

 What emotions might I feel while grieving?